mozilla/fxa-content-server/docs/architecture.md

 Communication between the browser and FxA is done via a custom DOM event known as a `WebChannelMessageToChrome`.

 ##### postMessage
-Communication between the Firefox OAuth Lightbox and the RP is done via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
+Communication between the FxA and the RP is done via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).

 ### High Level Server Side Components